zazics/zaptec-solis-home-automation/README.md

 # Zaptec-Solis Home Automation

-NestJS application to control a Zaptec charging station based on information from a Solis inverter via RS485 communication.
+A comprehensive NestJS application that intelligently controls Zaptec EV charging stations based on real-time solar energy production data from Solis inverters.
+The system optimizes charging to maximize the use of surplus solar energy while maintaining grid stability and respecting user preferences.

 ## Installation